Two days ago, in our Online Intention Circle, we shared our pain and healing happened.

 Many of us arrived to the meeting facing isolation blues.
 People spoke of depression, sadness, lonliness, difficulty just sitting with ourselves, feeling like we don’t have freedom, feeling like we can’t have fun.

 What did we do with this?
-These intention circles are guided.
-Those of us that facilitate don’t plan it, we just open ourselves to what wants to come through in the moment, what came through was a meditation we had not tried before.
+Those of us that facilitate these circles don’t plan it, we just open ourselves to what wants to come through in the moment, what came through was a meditation we had not tried before.
 To share our pain.

 The meditation was fairly simple.
 First we settled ourselves with breathing and found where these hard emotions were held in our bodies.
 Then we sent love to these areas, both mentally, emotionally, and physically with breath and a light touch.
 We’ve done an exercise like this before, and we know it works for people to more easily move through their emotions.
 But then something new happened.
 Even though we were all online, we imagined ourselves sitting in an energetic circle.
 We imagined a ring of light connecting us all, each person in their perfect spot in the circle.
 And then, while we kept one hand on our emotional pain, we took our other hand and imagined placing in into the ring of the circle.
 We felt the others in the circle.
 We offered support to all of them.
 And then, powerfully, we gave our pain to the circle.